negrinho/deep_architect/docs/source/tutorials/new_modules.rst

         return siso_keras_module(name, compile_fn, name_to_hyperp, scope)

-This function is convenient from extremely simple and short cases for functions that return directly a single input single output Keras module.
+This function is convenient from extremely simple and short cases for functions that return directly a single-input single-output Keras module.
 For example, for getting a convolutional module, we can do

 .. code:: python